Harris (HRS) Q4 2017 Results - Earnings Call Transcript

 William M. Brown - Harris Corp.

 It's going to be tough comparisons in Europe.
-Same thing as well as in the CALA region, and again like I said, we had a really good year with some quick term funding in Canada and that's going to come back off a little bit.
+Same thing as well as in the CALA region, and again like I said, we had a really good year with some quick term funding in Canada, and that's going to come back off a little bit.
 So those are the three markets that will offset what I think is good trajectory in the other regions.

 Noah Poponak - Goldman Sachs & Co.
 LLC